CLCStriders/striders/pages/training.md

 ---
 layout: default
 title: CLC Striders Training Sessions
-description: CLC Striders running club training sessions - cheltenham training sessions
+description: CLC Striders running club training sessions - cheltenham training sessions maps and gpx
 permalink: /training

 ---

 Our training benefits those who are fairly new to running, regular runners wanting to try out a club for the first time, and more experienced athletes looking to compete and go for PBs.
 We have two main sessions: a social run on Mondays and speed work on Wednesdays.
 We cater for different paces so if you can run 4 miles (6.4k) in around 40 minutes or less, come and give us a try.

 The Monday and Wednesday sessions are free for members and you’re welcome to check out a few sessions before you commit to joining.
 Contact us at <training@clcstriders-runningclub.co.uk> for more details or to let us know if you’re coming along to training for the first time.